EvgeshkO35/Flash-Chat/README.md

 # Flash-Chat
 Firebase Cloud Firestore, TableViews and Cocoapod Dependencies

+## My Goal

+One of the most fundamental component of modern iOS apps is the Table View.
+Table Views are used everywhere from the Mail app to the Messages app.
+It’s a crucial part of every iOS developer’s tool belt.
+In this tutorial IA’ll be getting to grips with Table Views, creating custom cells, and making our own cloud-based backend database.
+It’s going to be epic, so buckle up.

+## What I created

+Flash Chat is an internet based messaging app similar to WhatsApp, the popular messaging app that was bought by Facebook for $22 billion.
+I used a service called Firebase Firestore as a backend database to store and retrieve my messages from the cloud.

 ## What I learned in this module

 * How to integrate third party libraries in your app using Cocoapods and Swift Package Manager.